-Seattle protesters gather downtown after Supreme Court reverses Roe v.
+Thousands of Seattle protesters gather downtown after Supreme Court reverses Roe v.
 Wade

 “This is a [expletive deleted] slap in the face,” Bonow said.
 “Defiance is an option.”

-Seattle Times staff reporter Mike Carter, Brendan Kiley, Michelle Baruchman and Daisy Zavala Magaña contributed to this report.
+Seattle Times staff reporters Mike Carter, Michelle Baruchman, Brendan Kiley, Daisy Zavala Magaña and Maya Miller contributed to this report.